lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

   - Threads running on CPU-0 that need to communicate with a GPU connected to CPU-1.
   - Results from threads running on CPU-0 and CPU-1 that need to be combined in a single thread.

 The total bandwidth of a QPI/UPI connection is its transfer speed specification times four.
 The Intel Xeon Gold 6132 has a UPI link speed of 10.6 GT/s, amounting to 42.4 GB/s of bandwidth.
 Note that this is considerably less then the maximum memory bandwidth of the Xeon Gold 6132, which is 119.21 GiB/s.

+#### Graphics card

+##### NVIDIA Volta

+There are many vendors of GPU's ([AMD](https://www.amd.com/en), [NVIDIA](https://www.nvidia.com/en-us/), [Intel](https://www.intel.com/content/www/us/en/homepage.html), [Imagination Technologies](https://www.imgtec.com/)), most of which have products capable of some sort of compute support via [OpenCL](https://www.khronos.org/opencl/).
+OpenCL stands for Open Compute Language and is a fully open source and portable framework for compute on CPU's and GPU's.
+The main competitor of OpenCL is [CUDA](https://en.wikipedia.org/wiki/CUDA), which is proprietary to NVIDIA.

+CUDA is somewhat older than OpenCL and had a mature implementation before OpenCL, allowing CUDA to develop a head start with respect to the development of a GPGPU compute ecosystem.
+Combined with the very large dedicated garphics card market share of NVIDIA, results in CUDA being a dominant force in the GPGPU compute world.
+The most obvious disadvantage of this situation is vendor lock-in in NVIDIA's favour, which is reflected in this text, as it will focus on NVIDIA products.

+Graphics cards are more divergent in their operation from microarchitecture to microarchitecture then CPU's are, making it more difficult to discuss certain topics in a general fashion.
+The main microarchitecture of interest to this text is [Volta](https://en.wikipedia.org/wiki/Volta_(microarchitecture)), as implemented by the Tesla V100 card.
+The Tesla V100 is a GPU (without display functionality) specifically developed for GPGPU purposes, featuring hardware capable of half and double precision floating point operations, special "tensor" cores and very high memory bandwidth.
+These features are unavailable to most other NVIDIA GPU's (at the time of writing), making the Tesla V100 an obvious choise as GPGPU accelerator.

+##### SIMD versus SIMT

+##### Superscalar

+##### Massively parallel